meteor/galaxy-docs/content/dns.md

 If you're in the EU region (eu-west-1.galaxy.meteor.com), deploy your example app to example.eu.meteorapp.com.

 Substitute in the actual name of your app for 'example'.
-Beyond that, no DNS configuration is necesary; Galaxy handles all of this for you.
+Beyond that, no DNS configuration is necessary; Galaxy handles all of this for you.

 *Note:* example.meteor.com is not available.
 You cannot deploy to meteor.com domains.